hossaini310/express-postgres-templ/README.md

 # Express Server Template

-This is a simple template for an Express server that can be used as a starting point for new projects.
+This is an Express server template that includes PostgreSQL support, providing a quick and easy starting point for building web applications.

 ## Usage

 To use this template, run the following command to generate a new project based on this template:

 ```
-npx degit hossaini310/expressDB-templ your-project
+npx degit hossaini310/express-postgres-templ your-project
 ```

 This will create a new directory called `your-project` that contains the files from this template.
 Next, navigate to the new directory and install the required dependencies with `npm install`.
 Once the dependencies are installed, the server can be started with `npm run dev` which will start a development server that will automatically restart when files are changed.
 For production, you can use `npm run start` which will start a production server.